 Fredensborg Palace

-Frederik IV’s pleasure palace was completed in 1724, and the Baroque palace by Lake Esrum has hosted royal weddings and birthday celebrations as well as official visits from numerous heads of state.
-At the palace, you can experience the Italian-inspired Dome Hall, which rises through two floors.
-Afterwards, take a stroll through the beautiful palace gardens, one of Denmark’s most impressive Baroque gardens, featuring long avenues, sculptures, and the famous Valley of the Norsemen — a collection of statues depicting Norwegian and Faroese farmers and fishermen.
+Frederik IV’s country seat was completed in 1724.
+Since then, the Baroque palace on Lake Esrum has hosted royal weddings and birthday celebrations as well as state visits from all over the world.
+At the palace, you can visit the Italian-inspired Dome Hall, which rises through two floors.
+Afterwards, you can stroll through the beautiful palace gardens, one of Denmark’s most impressive Baroque parks, which features long avenues, sculptures and the famous Valley of the Norsemen: a collection of statues depicting Norwegian and Faroese farmers and fishermen.

 Dome Hall